JimDesu/basis-lang/spec.md

 **Partial application.** A source or sink method may be partially applied.
 A partially-applied source bakes its receiver and defers its obligated CREATE output &mdash; the only shape the mode-marker filter (&sect;9.14) permits &mdash; so invoking the resulting reference generates the obligation exactly as a direct source call would, taking the source receiver and default sink from the baked-in reference.
 A partially-applied sink, invoked against an obligated value, discharges it as a direct sink call would.
 For either to be tracked when the reference is invoked in a frame other than the one that built it, the command-typed value carries the obligation property in its type &mdash; that invoking a source reference yields an obligated value, that a sink reference discharges one &mdash; invariant in the manner of the parameter-mode markers (&sect;6.11), so that an obligation-generating command is not interchangeable with one that generates none.
 No new per-value runtime data is needed beyond what the reference and the anchor already carry.

-### 10.10 What `.promise` Adds
+### 10.10 Escape and Deferral

-A `.promise` is declared exactly as a `.resource` &mdash; same source/sink syntax, same default, same multi-sink form &mdash; and everything in &sect;10.1&ndash;&sect;10.9 holds.
-The single difference is that a `.promise`'s obligated value **may escape its acquiring scope**: it may be returned through CREATE output, stored into a longer-lived owner, handed down-stack by a consuming-marked argument, transferred to an enclosing scope, or installed as a candidate of a variant that outlives the scope.
-Its discharge is then deferred to the moment that value's eventual owner reaches the end of its lifetime &mdash; possibly a scope far removed from the acquisition site.
+An obligated value **may escape its acquiring scope**: it may be returned through CREATE output, stored into a longer-lived owner, handed down-stack by an owning by-name argument, transferred to an enclosing scope, or installed as a candidate of a variant that outlives the scope.
+Each of these is an ownership transfer (&sect;10.11), and the discharge is deferred to the moment the value's eventual owner reaches the end of its lifetime &mdash; possibly a scope far removed from the acquisition site.

-A `.promise` that happens not to escape on a given path behaves and costs exactly as a `.resource`: it is discharged within its acquiring scope and needs no runtime representation.
-The keyword grants the *permission* to escape; the cost (&sect;10.13) is incurred only by values that actually do.
+An obligation that does not escape on a given path is discharged within its acquiring scope and needs no runtime representation (&sect;10.6); the deferral cost (&sect;10.13) is incurred only by values that actually escape.

-**The single-argument default, revisited.** Every default sink already takes exactly one non-receiver argument &mdash; the obligated value (&sect;10.2) &mdash; so a `.promise` adds no restriction of its own here.
-That universal rule exists for exactly this case: a `.promise`'s deferred firing occurs where none of the originating scope's bindings survive, so it can supply no context beyond the obligated value, and a self-sufficient default is precisely what can still fire there.
-What for a `.resource` lets the auto-fired default run at scope end, for an escaped `.promise` lets it run with no surviving scope at all.
+**The single-argument default, revisited.** Every default sink takes exactly one non-receiver argument &mdash; the obligated value (&sect;10.2).
+That universal rule exists for exactly this case: a deferred firing occurs where none of the originating scope's bindings survive, so it can supply no context beyond the obligated value, and a self-sufficient default is precisely what can still fire there.
+What at scope end lets the auto-fired default run, on escape lets it run with no surviving scope at all.
 Non-default sinks remain unrestricted, reached only by a direct call or an `@`/`@!` block in the acquiring scope where their extra arguments are still live.

 ### 10.11 Ownership and Transfer